-Following the release of results for the qualifier stage, the five finalist teams will be given the opportunity to attend training events.
+Following the release of results for the qualifier stage in early July 2025, the five finalist teams will be given the opportunity to attend training events.
 This will give successful teams a chance to work with FANUC robot engineers and learn the basic health & safety considerations when working with industrial robots.